 Maya's images show girls and women who are neither disempowered nor evil, and overweight boys who despite not meeting conventional standards of masculinity and attractiveness are happy and appealing.
-In the film, I contrast these images with my own Disneyesque drawings of hegemonic gender constructions, such as those put forth by Disney and other dominant media culture purveyors.
-I mention Maya's conflict with the book's editor over her illustration of Francisco Alarcón's autobiographical Angels Ride Bikes (1997) in which Maya painted Francisco as he actually was, a slightly overweight boy.
+In the film, I contrast these images with my own Disneyesque3 drawings of hegemonic gender constructions, such as those put forth by Disney and other dominant media culture purveyors.4 I mention Maya's conflict with the book's editor over her illustration of Francisco Alarcón's autobiographical Angels Ride Bikes (1997) in which Maya painted Francisco as he actually was, a slightly overweight boy.
 After some discussion,

-- Because of Disney's reputation for suing people who use their images, regardless of whether they meet "fair use in copyright" standards, I created my own "Disneyesque" images. - 4 See Giroux (1997, 1999, 2007) and Tavin and Anderson (2003) for analyses of gender and race constructions in Disney films.
+4 See Giroux (1997, 1999, 2007) and Tavin and Anderson (2003) for analyses of gender and race constructions in Disney films.